Pediatric Echocardiography Z-Score Calculator

 Aortic stenosis:

-- Aortic root diameter Z-score helps assess for associated aortopathy (Marfan, Bicuspid aortic valve)
+- Aortic root diameter Z-score helps assess for associated aortopathy (Marfan, bicuspid aortic valve)

 - LV posterior wall thickness and relative wall thickness Z-scores track for pressure-overload hypertrophy